gintool/gin/README.md

 # Gin: Genetic Improvement in No Time

 This is the repository for the academic research paper "Genetic Improvement in No Time", submitted to the GI 2017 workshop at GECCO 2017.
-A preprint of the paper will be added to the repository if accepted.
 [Please see this preprint of the paper](doc/gin.pdf).

 Gin is a Genetic Improvement (GI) tool.
 Specifically, it is designed to reduce the execution time of Java code by modifying source files whilst preserving functionality as embodied by a set of JUnit tests.